 Cell therapies have reached the market as a new treatment option for some cancers.
-But the scientists of Sonoma Biosciences say this approach also holds promise for autoimmune disorders, and the biotech startup has unveiled $40 million in financing to develop its technology.
+But the scientists of Sonoma Biotherapeutics say this approach also holds promise for autoimmune disorders, and the biotech startup has unveiled $40 million in financing to develop its technology.

 The investors in Sonoma’s Series A round of funding include Lyell Immunopharma, ARCH Venture Partners, Milky Way Ventures, and 8VC.

 |Want more cell and gene therapy content?
 Network and engage with industry leaders online this June.
 Learn more.|

 Cell therapy involves removing a patient’s immune cells, engineering them, and then infusing them back into the patient to perform their therapeutic tasks.
 The cancer cell therapies that have been approved by the FDA are made by engineering T cells, the frontline defenders of the immune system.

 Sonoma, which splits its operations between South San Francisco and Seattle, is working with a different immune cell called a regulatory T cell (Treg).
 Whereas T cells target pathogens, Tregs target other immune cells, suppressing excessive immune responses, CEO and co-founder Jeff Bluestone tells Xconomy.
 Research by Sonoma’s scientific co-founders uncovered evidence, in studies in mice and humans, that the absence of these cells sparked the development of some autoimmune diseases.
 Those diseases led to death in about one year without a bone marrow transplant, Bluestone adds.